norwd/.github/SECURITY.md

 # Security Policy

 This is my [general security policy].
-Each project may more may not have its own version or specific details, so be sure to also check if the project has a file at `.github/SECURITY.md`.
+Each project may or may not have its own version or specific details, so be sure to also check if the project has a file at `.github/SECURITY.md`.